 What's happening is, as you progress, you come up against your own wall, a "terror wall," made up of a deep unconscious fear or core wound that triggers you into a recurring unconscious pattern.
-(Our Energy Medicine can help resolve this stuff.)
+(Our Energy Healing can help resolve this stuff.)

 The pattern is kind of like a bad habit that knocks you off-course: procrastination, distractions, overwhelm, self-doubt, boredom, impatience, focusing on others and their desires, diminishing your own purpose as unimportant, being unwilling or unable to complete goals and projects, resisting sharing them with others.